Jordi Mboula

-Jordi Mboula Queralt (born 16 March 1999) is a Spanish professional footballer who plays as winger for Segunda División club Racing Santander, on loan from RCD Mallorca.
+Jordi Mboula Queralt (born 16 March 1999) is a Spanish professional footballer who plays as right winger for Segunda División club Cultural y Deportiva Leonesa.

 Club career

 Early career

-Born in Granollers, Barcelona, Catalonia to a Congolese father and a Spanish mother, Mboula's parents met in China, and he spent two years of his youth there.
+Born in Granollers, Barcelona, Catalonia, to a Congolese father and a Spanish mother, Mboula's parents met in China, and he spent two years of his youth there.
 At the age of 9, Mboula begun playing football with his local club CF Ametlla for six months, before joining EC Granollers for a year, and finally moving to FC Barcelona.

 Monaco

 A member of Barcelona's youth academy, La Masia, Mboula joined AS Monaco FC on 21 July 2017, keeping him at the club until 2022.
 He made his professional debut for Monaco in a 0–0 Ligue 1 draw at home to Amiens SC on 28 April 2018, coming on as a substitute for Rony Lopes for the final six minutes.
 On 19 May, in the last game of the season, he replaced the same player in added time and scored his first goal in a 3–0 win at relegated Troyes AC.

 On 15 July 2019, Mboula was loaned to Belgian side Cercle Brugge K.S.V. for one year.
 The following 29 January, he returned to Spain after agreeing to a six-month deal with SD Huesca in Segunda División.